 The forms of abuse that can occur fall into the four main categories below.

 This can involve ritualistic beating, burning, cutting, stabbing, semi-strangulating, tying up the child, or rubbing chilli peppers or other substances on the child's genitals or eyes.

 Emotional abuse can occur in the form of isolation.
 A child may not be allowed near or to share a room with family members, and threatened with abandonment.
 The child may also be convinced that they are possessed.

 In situations of neglect, the child’s family and community may have failed to ensure appropriate medical care, supervision, education, good hygiene, nourishment, clothing or warmth.

 Children who have been singled out in this way can be particularly vulnerable to sexual abusers within the family, community or faith organisation.
 These people exploit the belief as a form of control or threat.

 Where does it happen?

 Child abuse linked to faith or belief is not confined to one faith, nationality or ethnic community.
 Examples have been recorded worldwide across various religions including Christians, Muslims and Hindus.

-The number of known cases suggests that only a small minority of people who believe in witchcraft or spirit possession go on to abuse children.
+The number of known cases suggests that only a small minority of people who believe in witchcraft or spirit possession go on to abuse children and adults.

 Abuse may happen anywhere, but it most commonly occurs within the child’s home.